simoneSantoni/data-viz-smm635/problemSets/problems_set_1.md

 # Submission

 Submit your solution via email to simone.santoni.1@city.ac.uk.
 Late submissions (> October 14, 2020) may not be considered for the in-class presentations.

----
-Footnotes

-[1] :  Koop, G. and J. Tobias, "Learning About Heterogeneity in Returns to Schooling," Journal of Applied Econometrics, 18, 2004, pp. 827-849.